Odeyiany2/Student-Stress-Factor-ML/README.md

 ```

 ### Conclusion
 The project successfully achieved its objective of predict students' performance on a scale of 1-5.
 The representations are as follows: **5 - great**, **1 - bad** and **2-4 - average**.
-Check out the streamlit application.
 Further work will involve training our model with a larger dataset so that the model can learn enough variation.